thunderclient/thunder-client-support/README.md

 * **Environment Variables:** Syntax highlighting support for environment variables just use `{{variable}}` syntax in most fields
 * **Scriptless Testing:** Test APIs with GUI based functionality, no scripting knowledge needed.
 * **Themes:** The extension also supports VS Code themes.

+<a name="team></a>
+## Team Features
+The team features are still in `beta`
+* Store all the data in Custom storage location, 2 settings provided
+* **Load From Project**: select this option when you like to spilt data per project, it will create `thunder-tests` folder in workspace.
+This loads the data when open the project in vscode.
+* **Custom Location**: select this option when you like save all the data in one location, enter the folder path to save the data.
+* Note: **Files changes** are not detected by the extension yet, you need to manually click **Reload** option from collection Tab.

+<a name="proxy"></a>
+## Proxy
+Proxy is supported using vscode proxy setting. format `http://username:password@host:port`

 <a name="import"></a>
 ## Import/Export